News Leaders Association

-News Leaders Association (NLA) is a non-profit organization that focuses on training and supporting journalists.
-Formerly the American Society of News Editors and Associated Press Media Editors, the organizations merged in 2019 to form NLA.
+News Leaders Association (NLA) was a non-profit organization that focused on training and supporting journalists.
+It was formed by the 2019 merger of the American Society of News Editors and Associated Press Media Editors.

 History

 In 1922, the American Society of Newspaper Editors was formed by top editors to elevate the professionalism and ethics of the journalism business.
 In 1931, managing editors felt they needed their own organization, forming the Associated Press Managing Editors.
 Both organizations would later change their names to reflect the changing industry: ASNE became the American Society of News Editors in 2009 and APME became the Associated Press Media Editors in 2011.
 In 2016, the Association of Opinion Journalists was merged with ASNE.

 By 2018, the need for two separate organizations was not needed and hence they were merged to form the American Society of News Editors and the Associated Press Media Editors.”
 At the 2019 annual conference of APME and ASNE, the merger was approved.

+In 2020, the NLA canceled its annual conference, postponing it to spring 2021.

+On December 8, 2023, the NLA's board of directors unanimously approved the NLA membership’s November vote to dissolve organization and distribute its remaining assets to other nonprofits by June 30, 2024.

 Programs

-Diversity
+Diversity Survey

 In 1978, ASNE launched an annual diversity survey of America's newsrooms.
-NLA continues this work, under the name "Transformative Transparency Project".
+NLA continued this work, under the name "Transformative Transparency Project".

-In an interview with Open the Government, NLA executive director Fran Reilly explained, "We have created an expanded program that is designed to meet the urgency of the lack of DEI in journalism—we will soon be rolling out the Transformative Transparency Project, which still uses a data collection framework to gain insights to understand the full scope of the problem, but is expanded to include tools, resources and programs to help newsrooms improve their DEI culture, and set and reach diversity goals."
+In a 2021 interview with Open the Government, NLA executive director Fran Reilly explained, "We have created an expanded program that is designed to meet the urgency of the lack of DEI in journalism—we will soon be rolling out the Transformative Transparency Project, which still uses a data collection framework to gain insights to understand the full scope of the problem, but is expanded to include tools, resources and programs to help newsrooms improve their DEI culture, and set and reach diversity goals."